XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Détail

-IIROC member, CIPF protection, division of National Bank of Canada
+IIROC (Investment Industry Regulatory Organization of Canada), CIPF member, National Bank of Canada

 Détail

-No direct crypto licence; access only to crypto ETFs and funds
+No direct crypto license; access via crypto ETFs and funds only

 Détail